BREAKING: Mohamed Salah Wins Best Player in Africa for the Second Year in a Row!

 “I can’t believe it.
 It has been a year since I was here to claim the award for the first time, and here I am winning it once again.” said the 26-year-old in his acceptance speech.
 He has also dedicated the award to his beloved country, Egypt.

-The Egypt international has also won the BBC African Player of the Year 2018 back to back as he already won it in 2017 too.
+The Egypt international has also won the BBC African Player of the Year 2018 for a consecutive year.

 We can’t be more proud of our Egyptian King…To many more awards and success!

-Also, Egypt is officially hosting the 2019 African Cup of Nations, for more click on the article: Identity-mag
+Also, Egypt is officially hosting the 2019 Africa Cup of Nations.
+For more details, click on the article: Identity-mag